View Janis Filippone's Obituary on journaltimes.com and share memories

 May 23, 1926 – May 6, 2019

-RACINE – Janis Elaine (nee: Rhodes) Filippone, age 92; beloved wife of the late Joseph L. Filippone and dear mother of Barbara (Bernard) Vanderleest, Nancy (Peter) Hansen, Cynthia (Eugene) Dougherty, Jennifer (Kirt Jensen) Filippone, Mary (William) Henderson and David (Tricia) Filippone; passed away peacefully in her sleep at The Addison of Pleasant Prairie on Monday, May 6, 2019.
+RACINE – Janis Elaine (nee: Rhodes) Filippone, age 92, passed away peacefully in her sleep at The Addison of Pleasant Prairie on Monday, May 6, 2019.

 A Memorial Mass will be celebrated at Sacred Heart Catholic Church, 2201 Northwestern Avenue, on Tuesday, May 14, 2019 at 5:00 pm with Father Ricardo Martin officiating.
-A memorial dinner will follow.
 Visitation will be at Sacred Heart Church on Tuesday from 3:00 – 5:00 pm.
 Private entombment will take place at Holy Cross Cemetery, Hwy 32.
-Memorials to the Samuel R. Filippone Memorial Endowed Scholarship @ UW-Parkside, Sacred Heart Parish or to the have been suggested.
+Memorials to the Samuel R. Filippone Memorial Endowed Scholarship @ UW-Parkside, the or Sacred Heart Parish have been suggested.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY